 In any group effort, there can be a conflict between personalities and/or ideas.
 A professional will keep emotions out of the picture and focus on a constructive role, no matter what direction the team chooses or which people take the lead.

-How to Improve Teamwork Skills
+Developing Teamwork Skills

 The best way to improve any skill is by exercising it.
 However, because teamwork is dynamic and interactive, it is not always practical to depend on a member of the team to record steps, critique the process, and provide recommendations.
 This will interfere with the participation of the team member in the project itself.